AthleteX-DAO/athletex-sops/Operations/Customers.md

-Here are the 10 types of AthleteX Customer Personas:
+So far, we've identified 4 different types of AthleteX personas.

-Frat college student who watches sports
+> Frat college student who watches sports

-College professor of finance with an understanding of options markets
+> College professor of finance with an understanding of options markets

-Under financed athletes who are looking to grow their professional careers
+> Under financed athletes who are looking to grow their professional careers

-Cryptocurrency traders on Twitter
+> Cryptocurrency traders on Twitter

-Former Banking / Finance professionals who have a growing interest in BTC
+> Former Banking / Finance professionals who have a growing interest in BTC